-Born 1980 in Algeria (Egyptian).
-Lives and works in Cairo, Egypt.
+Egyptian, born in Algeria in 1980.
+Lives and works in Cairo, Egypt

-Since 2000, Yousri has been showing his work across Egypt, the Arab world, USA, and Europe.
-In addition to six solo shows between Egypt and USA, Yousri participated in a number of group exhibitions.
-Some of the most prominent venues where Yousri showed his work are the Museum of the Moving Image (MoMI) in New York, USA; Centre Pompidou in Paris, France; Sharjah Art Foundation, UAE; Mathaf: the Arab Museum of Modern Art in Doha, Qatar; l’Institut du Monde Arabe in Paris, France; the State Museum of Egyptian Art in Munich, Germany; and IVAM (Institut Valencià d’Art Modern) in Valencia; Spain.
+Yousri’s work has been widely exhibited nationally and internationally.
+Some of the venues that featured his work include the Museum of the Moving Image (MoMI) in New York, USA; Centre Pompidou in Paris, France; Sharjah Art Foundation, UAE; Mathaf: the Arab Museum of Modern Art in Doha, Qatar; l’Institut du Monde Arabe in Paris, France; the State Museum of Egyptian Art in Munich, Germany; and IVAM (Institut Valencià d’Art Modern) in Valencia; Spain.